-Germans have the claim to the most common name used for this flower, so it’s natural that there’s a fabled story of two lovers walking along the Danube River.
-They come upon the bright blue blossoms along the riverbank, and the man retrieves the flowers for the woman, but unfortunately is then falls in and begins to be swept away.
+Germans have the claim to the most common name used for this flower, so, naturally, there’s a fabled story of two lovers walking along the Danube River.
+They come upon the bright blue blossoms along the riverbank, and the man retrieves the flowers for the woman, but unfortunately, it then falls in and begins to be swept away.
 He told her not to forget him, and thus, the name was born.
 It is said that his beloved wore those flowers in her hair until she died, and so in addition, they also symbolize faithfulness towards your love.

-To touch on a separate origin story, there are many sources that cite the name of this flower to the time when God created this Earth.
-According to one German legend, while God was naming all the plants, one tiny plant that was still unnamed called out to Him saying, “Forget me not, O Lord!”
+To touch on a separate origin story, many sources cite the name of this flower back to the Christian creation story.
+According to one German legend, while God was naming all the plants, one tiny plant that was still unnamed called out to Him, saying, “Forget me not, O Lord!”
 In response, God named the plant with the very same words.
-Another legend states a different side to the story.
-Apparently, God was busy giving all the flowers their colors, but missed out on one.
+Another legend states a different side of the story.
+Apparently, God was busy giving all the flowers their colors but missed out on one.
 He heard a tiny whisper saying, “Forget me not!”
 It came from none other than a tiny flower.
 God had only a little amount of blue color left with Him, so He gave that color to this flower, upon receiving which, the flower was delighted with joy.

 According to another story, Jesus was sitting on the Virgin’s lap and said that He wished that everyone in the future got the chance to see her beautiful eyes.
-He then touched her eyes and waved His hand over the ground, as a result of which, the blue forget-me-not bloomed.
+He then touched her eyes and waved His hand over the ground, as a result, the blue forget-me-not bloomed.
 Planting these in your garden would signify that the Virgin’s eyes are watching over you.

 Historically, these flowers symbolize remembrance (not much of a surprise there)―not only associated with love, but for those we’ve lost.